rachidsakara/vue-news-app-with-vuetify/README.md

 # vue-news-app

-> A  beautiful animated news application that is production ready, which was built using one of the most popular JavaScript Framework for building interactive user interfaces Vue.js along with Vuetify, a Vue powered UI library to speed up the Application UI construction.
+> A [beautiful animated news application that is production ready](https://vue-news-app.firebaseapp.com/).  , which was built using one of the most popular JavaScript Framework for building interactive user interfaces Vue.js along with Vuetify, a Vue powered UI library to speed up the Application UI construction.

+> You can build this app step-by-step, following the ultimate tutorial at [ButterCMS](https://buttercms.com/blog/build-a-beautiful-animated-news-app-with-vuejs-and-vuetify).

 ## Project Overview